MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-devquickstarts-android.md

     mContext = new AuthenticationContext(MainActivity.this, authority, true, yourCache);

 ### Prompt behavior
 ADAL provides an option to specify prompt behavior.
-PromptBehavior.Auto will pop up the UI if the refresh token is invalid and user credentials are required.
+PromptBehavior.Auto will show the UI if the refresh token is invalid and user credentials are required.
 PromptBehavior.Always will skip the cache usage and always show the UI.

 ### Silent token request from cache and refresh
 A silent token request does not use the UI pop-up and does not require an activity.
 It returns a token from the cache if available.
 If the token is expired, this method tries to refresh it.
 If the refresh token is expired or failed, it returns AuthenticationException.

     Future<AuthenticationResult> result = mContext.acquireTokenSilent(resource, clientid, userId, callback );

-You can also make a sync call with this method.
+You can also make a sync call by using this method.
 You can set null to callback or use acquireTokenSilentSync.

 ### Diagnostics
-The following are the primary sources of information for diagnosing issues:
+These are the primary sources of information for diagnosing issues:

 * Exceptions
 * Logs
 * Network traces

-Also, note that correlation IDs are central to the diagnostics in the library.
-You can set your correlation IDs on a per request basis if you want to correlate an ADAL request with other operations in your code.
+Note that correlation IDs are central to the diagnostics in the library.
+You can set your correlation IDs on a per-request basis if you want to correlate an ADAL request with other operations in your code.
 If you don't set a correlation ID, ADAL will generate a random one.
 All log messages and network calls will then be stamped with the correlation ID.
 The self-generated ID changes on each request.

 #### Exceptions
 Exceptions are the first diagnostic.
 We try to provide helpful error messages.
 If you find one that is not helpful, please file an issue and let us know.
 Please also provide device information such as model and SDK number.